mjlab: A Lightweight Framework for GPU-Accelerated Robot Learning: Components

 \textbf{Terrain.} The terrain module generates ground geometry for locomotion training.
 Users can spawn a flat ground plane or compose a grid of sub-terrain patches, each drawn from a library of terrain types.
-Two families are provided: primitive terrains built from \mujoco{} box geoms (flat surfaces, pyramid stairs, random-height grids) and heightfield terrains for smoother, continuous profiles (sloped pyramids, uniform noise, sinusoidal waves).
+Two families are provided: primitive terrains built from \mujoco{} box geoms (flat surfaces, stairs, stepping stones, narrow beams, and random-height grids) and heightfield terrains for smoother, continuous profiles (sloped pyramids, Perlin noise, and sinusoidal waves).
 Every terrain type accepts a difficulty parameter that scales its features---step height, slope angle, noise amplitude---from trivial to challenging.
 The grid generator supports two modes: random, where each patch is sampled independently, and curriculum, where rows encode increasing difficulty so that the curriculum manager can advance robots to harder terrain as performance improves.
 Users can subclass the base terrain configuration to define custom terrain types (Figure~\ref{fig:terrain}).

 \textbf{Viewer.} \mjlab{} supports two visualization backends.
 The native \mujoco{} viewer provides the full \mono{simulate} experience---pause and resume, contact point and force visualization, interactive perturbations, and more.
 For headless servers or remote machines, \mjlab{} offers a web-based viewer built on Viser~\citep{yi2025viser} that supports pause, resume, and contact visualization in the browser.